 “All of a sudden I had all this time and I didn’t have any outlets,” Ken said.
 “I didn’t develop any new friendships and I became isolated.”

 Ken’s drinking progressively got worse and he became a regular heavy drinker.
 He neglected his health by making poor diet and exercise choices.
 His drinking even began to affect his short-term memory.

 “I lost weight because I wasn’t eating right.
 I became very weak,” Ken said.

 One day while at home, Ken had a seizure in the bathroom and hit his head as he fell to the floor.
 A friend found him and took him to the hospital.
 Ken has no memory of the seizure or the head injury.

 At the hospital, Ken took a neuropsychological exam to measure his psychological function.
 The results were not encouraging.
 As someone who had earned a master’s degree and been a teacher for 34 years, his neuropsychological exam results startled him.
 He realized what a toll drinking had taken on his memory and comprehension skills.

-The hospital staff suggested Ken receive treatment for her substance abuse issues, but Ken resisted.
+The hospital staff suggested Ken receive treatment for his substance abuse issues, but Ken resisted.

 “I did not want to go to treatment.
 I was not open to it at all,” he said.

 Alarmed by his poor health, the hospital wanted to have Ken committed to treatment.
 A judge ruled that he was not capable of self-care and ordered him to receive alcohol treatment.
 Someone in the court suggested Vinland Center.

 Although he was reluctant to receive treatment, once he was involved in the residential treatment program at Vinland National Center his attitude began to change.